leonelcamara/bootstrap-iconpicker/README.md

 ## Dependencies NOT INCLUDED in this fork
 * Bootstrap
 * jQuery
-* Font and CSS files for the iconsets you use
+* Font and CSS files for the icon sets you use

 ## License
 Licensed under [the MIT license](LICENSE).